-I just wanted to show you how I added the ruching on the side ruched maxi dress from a few days ago.
-It’s very quick and easy, and it comes in handy anytime you want to add a few gathers that stretch.
+I just wanted to give you a quick tutorial on ruching fabric, like I did on the side ruched maxi dress from a few days ago.
+It’s very fast and easy, and it comes in handy anytime you want to add a few gathers that stretch.
 I used it on my skirt to add a little interest in the front:

 Then I used it again along the back waistband since the skirt was a little too loose.
 It adds a few gathers in back to cinch the waist in a little (the gathers are hidden when I fold the yoga waistband down).